Hub-OS/documentation-website/docs/01-client/02-lua-api/11-player.md

 ### `player_form:set_mugshot_texture_path(path)`

-- `path`: file path relative to script file, use values returned from `Engine.load_texture()` for better performance.
+- `path`: file path relative to script file, use values returned from `Resources.load_texture()` for better performance.

 This texture is used for the form selection menu and emotions.